vercel/next.js/docs/advanced-features/custom-error-page.md

 ### Customizing The 500 Page

-To create a custom 500 page you can create a `pages/500.js` file.
+To customize the 500 page you can create a `pages/500.js` file.
 This file is statically generated at build time.

 ```jsx
 // pages/500.js